smartdevicelink/sdl_evolution/proposals/NNNN-Add-RPC-Conflict-Management.md

 OEMs can modify the RPC priority table and adjust the RPC priority to their specifications.

-The table below shows how the RPC will be determined by the priority set during RPC conflict based on the default settings above (table 1).
+The table below shows how the RPC will be determined by the priority set during RPC conflict based on the default settings above (Table 1).

 <b>Table 2.</b> Priority result of Table 1